4923/vuepress/docs/index.md

 ---
 home: true
 title: Hello, Strangers!
 description: Greetings!
-I wrote what learned as a python programmer so far however, it might be not organized or wrong.
-In addition, English is my second language my sentences or descriptions could be confused.
-When you find some, please let me know.
+I wrote what learned as a python programmer so far.
+Also as a second language English speaker, some descriptions could be confused.
+When you find, please let me know.
 I would be glad.
 Thanks!
 actionText: Getting Started
 actionLink: /intro
 footer: Open Source on [GitHub](https://github.com/sqrthree/vuepress-theme-api), Made by [@sqrthree](https://github.com/sqrthree), Power by [vuepress](https://github.com/vuejs/vuepress).